2004 Carmen de Patagones school shooting: Events

 The morning of Tuesday 28 September 2004, in the middle school N°202 "Islas Malvinas" in Carmen de Patagones, Solich opened fire on his classmates in their classroom.
 The massacre took place at 7:35, the time at which classes started.
 Solich entered the institute in which around 400 students attended class, bringing a Browning Hi-Power 9mm pistol (which belonged to his father, subofficial of the Argentine Naval Prefecture), two full magazines and a hunting knife hidden in a military coat.

 In the classroom 1° B, Solich stood up in front of the class, took the gun and discharged the entire magazine upon his classmates without saying a word.
 After emptying the magazine, he headed for the hall, loaded a second magazine and shot again, this time at the person in charge of the school buffet, whom he did not manage to injure.

 He kept walking through the main hall until Dante Pena, one of his classmates and best friends, tackled him and removed his weapon.
 After the authorities were warned, he did not resist, was arrested and transferred to the port city of Bahía Blanca.

 Because of the attack, three of his classmates died, aged between 15 and 16, and five other students were injured.
 The then-president Néstor Kirchner described the episode as "painful" and declared two national days of mourning.

 In all the schools in the country, an event of reflection was held, where a letter sent by the Ministry of Education was read for everyone.

 Victims

-3 students were killed and 5 were injured during the attack in the classroom.
+Three students were killed, and five others were injured during the attack in the classroom.